Dr Mark Iles

 Research interests

-My current applied research includes the analysis of a large, multi-national genome-wide association study (GWAS) of melanoma, as part of the GenoMEL consortium (for which I am on the Analysis Group), and I am involved in the meta-analysis of several melanoma GWAS as well as fine mapping previously-identified regions and sequencing these genes in several thousand samples.
+My current applied research includes the analysis of a large, multi-national genome-wide association study (GWAS) of melanoma, as part of the GenoMEL consortium, and I am involved in the meta-analysis of several melanoma GWAS as well as understanding the genetic relationship between pigmentation and melanoma risk.
 My particular areas of interest regarding melanoma include the use of genetic predictors of related phenotypes (polygenic risk scores for pigemntation, naevus count and telomere length) to improve prediction and understanding of melanoma risk.

-My theoretical research interests are in the area of genetic association analysis, with a particular interest in population genetics considerations and the design of population-based genetic studies (GWAS, fine mapping and the analysis of sequence data).
+My theoretical research interests are in the area of genetic association analysis, with a particular interest in population genetics considerations and the design of population-based genetic studies (GWAS, fine mapping and the use of polygenic risk scores in high risk groups).
 I have worked on a variety of statistical genetics-related problems such as the effect of incomplete LD on the apparent mode of inheritance of a disease, estimating the efficacy of tag SNPs, sequential genotyping of nuclear families and extensions to the TDT (as did seemingly every other genetic epidemiologist in the late 90s).
+Other non-epidemiological research has included a theoretical study into the evolution of recombination rates and how this is affected by population size and degree of selection.

 Research groups and institutes